Overview

 CBX2 as a new therapeutic target in glioblastoma

-Danielle is studying a protein called CBX2, which is known to be involved in epigenetic control, and which is found at higher levels in glioblastoma than in healthy brain tissue.
-CBX2 has a demonstrated role in other cancers, but has not been studied extensively in glioblastoma.
+Epigenetics is a biological process that controls the way our genes behave by turning them on and off.
+In healthy cells, epigenetics is tightly controlled.
+In cancerous cells, however, the epigenetic control is faulty and can lead to uncontrolled cell growth.
+For her PhD, Danielle studied a protein called CBX2, which is known to be involved in epigenetic control, and which is found at higher levels in glioblastoma than in healthy brain tissue.
+CBX2 has been shown to have a role in other cancers, but has not been studied extensively in glioblastoma.

 Impact